jamcgee/jamcgee.github.io/content/article/2025-02-14-ethernet-mii.md

 This means that PHY-to-PHY will have conflicting clocks while MAC-to-MAC will have no clock.
 While external clocks can be provided in the later case, the setup and hold requirements would likely not be met in a naïve configuration.

-Assuming one peer in this arrangement cannot be configured to switch interface direction through configuration, there are limited options.
+Assuming one peer in this arrangement cannot be configured to reverse interface direction by configuration, there are limited options.
 PHY-to-PHY will require active logic to perform clock domain crossing, including an elastic buffer to address potential clock skew.
 MAC-to-MAC can be connected directly, so long as an external clock is provided and opposite polarity is connected to the `TX_CLK` and `RX_CLK` inputs to mitigate differences in timing.